fluencelabs/deal/integration-tests/README.md

 ### How to build ts-client package locally and use it

-- Run the following command `cd ts-client && npm i && npm run build`
+- Run the following command `cd ts-client && npm i && npm run build && npm pack`
 - Copy the created archive to **integration-tests** folder
 - Put the archive name to **package.json** e.g. `"@fluencelabs/deal-ts-clients": "./fluencelabs-deal-ts-clients-0.2.22.tgz",`
 - Run `npm i`